rongchuan-ui/child-safety-monitor/PROJECT_INSTRUCTIONS.md

 ## Project Overview

 This project is a local real-time AI monitoring demo for home safety.
-It reads a webcam feed, detects people, pets, and dangerous objects, then triggers alerts based on user-defined browser controls.
+It reads a webcam feed, detects people and dangerous objects, then triggers alerts based on user-defined browser controls.

 The current recommended app is the combined monitor: